aimms/documentation/dataexchange/api.rst

 	Upload a file to a given URL asynchronously.
 The function will return 1 if the HTTP request could be submitted successfully.
 	This function can be used, for instance, to upload files to Azure Blob Storage via a SAS URL.
+	Via the `offset` and `requestSize` arguments, files can be partially uploaded.
 	If necessary, additional headers for the HTTP request can be added via the string parameter ``dex::client::FilePutHeader``.

 	Via the function :js:func:`dex::client::WaitForOutstandingFileRequests` you can wait for the upload request to be completed.